uploadcare/uploadcare-js-api-clients/README.md

   .then(file => console.log(file.uuid))
 ```

 Note that `isComputable` flag can be `false` is some cases of uploading from the URL.
 If we can't calculate the file size, progress info will look like `{ isComputable: false }` without a `value`.
+Successful uploading progress will be always `{ isComputable: true, value: 1 }`.

 You can cancel file uploading and track this event: